ding-lab/CPTAC3.catalog/README.md

     * WXS.hg19 - WXS (aka WES, exome) data as submitted to GDC.
 Assuming hg19
     * RNA.fq - RNA-Seq data as submitted to GDC, FASTQ format
         * R1 and R2 FASTQs are listed individually, so will typically have two of each sample type
-    * miRNA.fq - miRNA-Seq data as submitted to GDC, FASTQ format
+    * miRNA.fq - miRNA-Seq data as submitted to GDC, BAM format
     * WGS.hg38 - Harmonized WGS data
     * WXS.hg38 - Harmonized WXS data
     * RNA.hg38 - Harmonized RNA-Seq data
         * Harmonization generates chimeric, genomic, and transcriptome BAM files, so each entry will have 3 of each sample type
+    * miRNA.hg38 - Harmonized miRNA-Seq data
 * `*.BamMap-summary.txt` - summary of files available on a given system as well as GDC.
     * For given system (e.g., katmai), format is similar to CPTAC3.file-summary.txt, except that upper-case symbol indicates presence on given system and lower-case symbol indicates that that sample is in GDC but not on system